Ceramic Dictionary

 es: RECETA

-Batch is an amount of raw materials mixed in their correct proportions and prepared for fusion into a glaze.
+Batch is a quantity of raw materials mixed in their correct proportions and prepared for fusion into a glaze.

 ca: TASSA